grafana/writers-toolkit/docs/sources/review/lint-prose/_index.md

 [Vale](https://github.com/errata-ai/vale) is a syntax-aware linter for prose built with speed and extensibility in mind.

-To lint prose with Vale, run `make vale` from the `docs/` directory.
+To lint prose with Vale locally, configure Vale in your text editor or run `make vale` from the `docs/` directory.
-The tool prints linting errors to your terminal.
+To use Vale in Visual Studio Code, refer to [Use Vale in Visual Studio Code](#use-vale-in-visual-studio-code).

-Additionally, some repositories run Vale as part of Continuous Integration (CI).
+Some repositories run Vale as part of Continuous Integration (CI).
 Repositories that run Vale in CI include:

 - [`grafana/beyla`](https://github.com/grafana/beyla/blob/main/.github/workflows/vale.yml)